promcon/website/content/2019-munich/schedule.md

     <td>10:00</td>
     <td>
       <a href="/2019-munich/talks/managing-grafana-dashboards-with-grafonnet-and-git">
-        Managing Grafana dashboards with grafonnet and git
+        Managing Grafana Dashboards with grafonnet and git
       </a>
     </td>
     <td>